-The Art of Meditation with Guy Burgs: An Urban Retreat
+The Art of Meditation with Guy Burgs: An Urban Retreat for under 40s

 Saturday: Just Let Go

 Sunday: Loving Kindness & The Give Back Generation

 42ACRES, Shoreditch | Saturday 26th and Sunday 27th May

 A rare and special opportunity for under 40s to experience the life-changing, perspective shifting and heart opening teachings of Burgs in London.